Irene, I can't guarantee if a place is totally 'safe' or totally 'unsafe', but I can tell you about what's happening so you can decide for yourself.

 Keep across news and events and be prepared to cancel at the last minute if it suddenly goes pear shaped.

 Only you can decide how risk averse you are.
-If you feel unsafe about the trip, why not ask your travel provider if you can put it off for a while? over 8 years ago
+If you feel unsafe about the trip, why not ask your travel provider if you can put it off for a while? almost 9 years ago